Women's, Gender, and Sexuality Studies Minor Requirements

 PrerequisiteWGSS 120 and at least junior class standing

 This course provides an opportunity for advanced students to explore in detail some aspect of Women's, Gender and Sexuality Studies.
+Specific topics may vary and may be determined, in part, by student interest.
+May be repeated for degree credit if the topics are different.

 • or another relevant individual study, senior thesis, or honors thesis in the student’s major approved by the program committee.